Grahp/Website/pages/Quartz.md

 Since Quartz is rule-based, you get new entries for free!

+### Rule Application

+A rule takes the outline input as it's given, and returns **information** for the combiner.

+That information might be pronunciation data, orthography, etc.

+Take a rule that needs a translation.
+Since rules are just given an outline, that rule cannot apply yet, it needs more context.
+That implies that there are multiple types of rules.
+Perhaps cyclical rule application is needed, or "post" rules that run in a batch after all others.

 ## Problems

-### Rule Application

-What do rule application functions need?
-What do they return?

-Some rules need only the outline, while other need the translation.
-Maybe there are rules that need both!
-I could certainly come up with theoretical ones.

-Rules seem to just be able to feed arbitrary information around, but I'm not sure if that's correct.

 ### Combination

-How do you combine rule outputs into something usable?

-How does the combination know what a theory rule really wants to do?
-Perhaps all rules should be fully decoupled, but that might not be possible.
+What does the combination step really entail?

+Rules are fully decoupled from combination, which might make it hard for the combiner to be able to combine outputs effectively.

-### Dynamism
+### Reverse Lookup

+Reverse lookup (also known as "outline lookup") is just like lookup, but takes translations and returns outlines that form that translation.

+This is very important for learning a theory, as well as catching errors in theory logic.

+If entries are only ever determined when they're needed (i.e. if only lookup is supported, and not reverse lookup), catching theory logic errors might be harder, and learning a theory via reverse lookup would be completely impossible.

-It might be hard to find errors in theory logic if entries are only ever determined when they're needed.
-When generating an enumerated dict, you can validate the entries as they're generated, but with a programmatic dict, you're generating the entries while you're typing them.
-This means you can't really know whether your dictionary works, I think.
+When generating a static dict, you can validate the entries as they are generated, but with a programmatic dict, you're generating the entries on-the-fly.

-Exhaustively applying all plausible outlines is probably not possible.
-Lookup is too slow, and outlines are too plentiful.
-It might be possible for rules to generate outlines that satisfy that rule, but rules are too complex for this to be enough.
-You need the ability to take a theory and generate valid entries for that theory.
-These could then be reviewed and likely trivially checked for theory logic errors.
+Exhaustively looking up plausible outlines is also not feasible.
+Lookup is too slow, and outlines too plentiful.
+Rules need to be able to generate valid outlines for that rule, and theories need to be able to generate valid outlines for the theory.

-Maybe [[Clojure|spec]] could do this?
+Maybe [[Clojure|spec]] could help with this?

-### Uberdict
+### Uberdictionary

 How do you represent an [[Uberdictionary]]?